couchbaselabs/docs-ng/content/couchbase-manual-2.2/views-and-indexes.markdown

    number order)

 View results and the parameters operate and interact in a specific order.
 The interaction directly affects how queries are written and data is selected.
-The sequence and precedence of the different parameters during queries is shown in **Couldn't resolve xref tag: fig-couchbase-views-querying-flow**.

 ![](images/views-query-flow.png)